H2O Global News | Blog

 Written by H2O Team

-What Is a Flash Drought?
+What is a Flash Drought?

-Flash droughts are dangerous because they can sneak up and intensify before we have time to react.
-By the time we realise conditions have deteriorated, the damage may already be done.
+Flash droughts are dangerous because they can sneak up on us and intensify before we have time to react.
+When we realize conditions have deteriorated, the damage may already be done.
+What Is a Flash Drought

 Common effects of flash drought include: